This example shows how to view dependencies among referenced models.

 [refMdls, modelBlks] = find_mdlrefs('sldemo_mdlref_depgraph');

 refMdls contains the names of all models that are directly or indirectly referenced by

 refMdls is always the name of the input model.

 modelBlks contains block paths for all Model blocks in the top model and all referenced models.

-Double click on the blue box in the example model to view its model reference dependency graph.
+To view the dependency graph for the example model, double click on the blue box in the example model.
 In general, use the

-view_mdlrefs utility function or select the menu item Analysis > Model Dependencies > Model Dependency Viewer > Models Only to start the dependency viewer for a specific model.
+depview utility function, or select the menu item Analysis > Model Dependencies > Model Dependency Viewer > Models Only to open the dependency viewer for a specific model.

 The next figure shows the dependency graph of